March 20, 2015

 We’ve all opened a refrigerator door and been hit by the rancid smell of something inside that went rotten.

-Though not marked as clearly, websites also give us clues that help us identify when something’s gone rotten.
+Websites aren’t marked as clearly, but they usually give us clues that help us identify when something’s gone rotten.
 Technology changes, user behavior and interaction changes, trends change.
-Businesses that operate in any industry can benefit from maintaining regular updates to keep in line with the latest behavior to create the best experience for online visitors.
+Businesses in any industry can benefit from maintaining regular updates to keep in line with the latest behavior to create the best experience for online visitors.
 Is it time to clean out your website and refill with today’s fresh practices?
 Use the following checklist to find out:

 1. Your site isn’t responsive or mobile-friendly